repomesh/II-Commons/README.md

 ## Usage for Text Dataset

 `Chipmunk` is designed to support text based datasets like wikipedia, arXiv and so on.
-We will use the [wikipedia_en](https://huggingface.co/datasets/Spawning/wikipedia_en) dataset for demonstration.
+We will use the [Wikipedia English](https://dumps.wikimedia.org/) dataset for demonstration.
 Full support for arXiv is coming soon.

 ### 1. Get the Raw Dataset